laurenhallau/Employee-Directory/README.md

 Unit 19 React Homework: Employee Directory

-Created an employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+Created an employee directory with React; Breaking up the application's UI into components, managing component state, and responding to user events.

 ## Deployed Application